How to Ping IPv6 Address in Windows 11

 How to Ping IPv6 Address in Windows 11 or 10

-This article will provide a comprehensive guide on how to ping IPv6 addresses using CMD or PowerShell in Windows 11 or 10.
-We’ll discuss how to interpret the results, provide examples of IPv6 addresses that you can ping for testing, and offer solutions to common issues such as “Network Is Unreachable” or “Transmit failed general failure” error you might encounter during the process.
+This guide will show you how to ping IPv6 addresses using CMD or PowerShell in Windows 11 or 10.
+We’ll talk about what the results mean, give examples of IPv6 addresses for testing, and help with common problems like “Network Is Unreachable” or “Transmit failed general failure” errors.

 Also see: How to Check IP Address in Windows 11